Enter Statutory Paternity Pay (SPP) via the employee's record

 What's next

-When you've set up SPP, your software calculates the SPP due for the employee up to the process date, when you next run their payroll.
+When you've set up SPP, your software calculates the SPP due for the employee up to the process date during each pay run.
 You can see the amount due in the Summary tab of Enter Payments.

 TIP: You may also need to adjust normal payments to accommodate statutory pay for the period.